Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 Santo Maris Oia – Food and Drink

 - Restaurant: Alios Ilios is their fine dining restaurant, offering Cretan cuisine with influences from all over Greece, and an exquisite selection of local wines.
-In addition to their regular menu, they also offer a 7-course degustation menu with wine pairings.
+In addition to their regular menu, they also offer an 8 or 11-course degustation menu with wine pairings.
 Located on the main level with the pool and facing the Aegean, this is a perfect vantage point for watching the sunset.
 This restaurant is open to the public, so reserve a table to ensure the best view.
-Open for dinner from 7:00 p.m. to 10:00 p.m.
+Open for dinner from 7:00 p.m. to 10:30 p.m.

 - Breakfast: Complimentary breakfast buffet with hot and cold dishes, fresh juices, and coffee.
 This breakfast has been certified by the Hellenic Chamber of Hotels as an authentic Greek Breakfast.
 Served at Alios Ilios from 8:00 a.m. to 11:00 a.m.
 Early breakfast available on request.

-- Room Service: Available during restaurant opening hours.
+- Room Service: Available 24 hours a day.

 Santo Maris Oia – Rooms

-- Room Types: Suite Pool Front • Junior Suite Sea View • Suite Sea View • Deluxe Junior Suite Sunset Sea View • Deluxe Suite Sunset Sea View • Exclusive Sunset Junior Suite Sea View • Honeymoon Suite Sunset Sea View • Royal Suite Sunset Sea View • Exclusive Sunset Suite Private Pool Sea View • Luxury Villa Private Pool Sunset Sea View
+- Room Types: Suite Pool Front • Junior Suite Sea View • Suite Sea View • Deluxe Junior Suite Sunset Sea View • Deluxe Suite Sunset Sea View • Exclusive Sunset Junior Suite Sea View • Honeymoon Suite Sunset Sea View • Royal Suite Sunset Sea View • Exclusive Sunset Suite Private Pool Sea View • Cave Junior Suite Private Pool • Luxury Sunset Villa Private Pool

 - Smoking Rooms: Santo Maris Oia does not allow smoking inside any suite or villa.
 It is allowed on private verandas and in the outdoor, common areas of the hotel.